 Primarily women who used talcum powder products regularly for personal hygiene over extended periods of time.

-Contraceptive Injections: Depo-Provera
+Contraceptive injections: Depo-Provera

 Who's at Risk?